 i Significant cases

-Other cases closed under the commitment procedures
+Cases closed under the commitment procedures

+In addition, the JFTC approved in March the commitments proposed by a contact lens manufacturer.
 The JFTC raided three contact lens manufacturers in June 2019 on suspicion that they had requested retailers of their disposable contact lenses not to display the retail prices in their advertisements and not to sell the lenses online to customers who had a prescription.
-While the manufacturers' alleged conduct may be deemed restrictive and the type of unfair trade practice prohibited by the AMA, two of them proposed commitment plans that the JFTC accepted in June and November 2020.8 Their commitments included cessation of the alleged anticompetitive conduct; notice to retailers, customers and employees about the cessation; and training for employees.
+Although the manufacturers' alleged conduct may be deemed restrictive and a type of unfair trade practice prohibited by the AMA, two of them proposed commitment plans, which the JFTC accepted in June and November 2020.8 The remaining company also proposed a commitment plan that included ceasing the alleged anticompetitive conduct; giving notice to retailers, customers and employees about the cessation; and conducting training for employees.9

 ii Trends, developments and strategies